June Program Chair – Ivan Jacobs

 NOTICE: From March 17 until the end of the COVID-19 crisis, video conferences via Zoom are being held in place of in-person meetings.

 Mar.
 17 "How Do We Deal with Aging and Where Will It take Place?" – Gladys Harris is an Aging Life Care Advanced Professional.
-She will speak on how one goes about evaluating an appropriate assisted living, CCRC (Continuing Care Retirement Community), or nursing home facility [talk was cancelled].
+She will speak on how one goes about evaluating an appropriate assisted living, CCRC (Continuing Care Retirement Community), or nursing home facility. [talk was postponed to July 7, 2020].

 Mar.
 24 "Attributes of Great European Paintings" – Painter and Old Guard member Michael Martin will walk us through an illustrated analysis of several great European painting based on the attributes of Design Principles, Color, and Subject Matter [video conference]